dylan-guai/auroramart/README.md

-# auroramart
 AuroraMart is a venture-backed B2C e-commerce start-up aimed at the mass-affluent and value-conscious shopper in Southeast Asia.
+The product catalogue spans Electronics, Fashion (Men & Women), Home & Kitchen, Beauty & Personal Care, Sports & Outdoors, Books, Groceries & Gourmet, and more, curated to offer breadth without decision fatigue.
+The brand voice is practical, upbeat, and trustworthy: think “everyday quality without the luxury markup.”
+AuroraMart’s pitch to investors is simple: win the first session, keep the second.